andrewpmartinez/py-eve-chat-mon/README.md

 - `message` - A `str` representing the message portion of the chat log (i.e. just the text the user typed)
 - `line` - A `str` representing the entire chat log line (including un-parsed timestamp, username, etc.
 - `username` - A `str` representing the username of the user who sent the message
 - `hash` - An `int` that uniquely identified this string.
-It is generated from the MurmurHash3 algorithm (via the package mmh3)
+It is generated from the MurmurHash3 algorithm (via the package mmh3).
+The hash is created from the `message` attribute.

 #### Start the monitor